jermified/applogtrb/README.md

      - how to access logs
      - how to understand the logs
      - difficulties in using the logging platform
+   - All this leads to applications being down longer than they need to be
+   - Distracts us from making great impacts
 7. POD – logs UI Story
    - Describe POD and where the logs are stored
    - Pain Points